-When processing a case on or after November 19th for the benefit month of January 2020, eligibility staff may enter the updated SSI income amount in KEES.
-This is a change from previous years as logic was added to KEES with the August 2019 release that will consider whether an income amount for 2020 exists and will not apply the COLA increase.
-For example, SSI income that is verified using the normal verification processes and updated on a case that is processed on November 26th for the month of January 2020 shall be updated by eligibility staff to reflect the new SSI income.
-Staff shall continue to use the 2019 SSI income amount for months processed prior to the COLA run.
+When processing a case on or after November 19th for the benefit month of January 2021, eligibility staff shall enter the updated SSI income amount in KEES.
+For example, SSI income that is verified using the normal verification processes and updated on a case that is processed on November 24th for the month of January 2021 shall be updated by eligibility staff to reflect the new SSI income.
+Staff shall continue to use the 2020 SSI income amount for months processed prior to the COLA run.